nematostellalab/nematostellalab.github.io/_pages/projects.md

 By tracking these behaviors over time, we ask:
 Do males and females show different circadian patterns?

-This is a highly collaborative project that gives students hands-on experience with experimental design and data analysis.
+This is a highly integrative project that gives hands-on experience with experimental design, animal behavior, data analysis, robotics, and coding.

 ---